ttwange/Portfolio_Projects/README.md

 4. Data Modelling with postgrs db

  In this project i worked on a simple data modelling project, where i practised on data modelling.
 I loaded data from a single source into postgres database locally.

+5. Star Schema Design and Data modelling

+The star schema is an important special case of the snowflake schema, and is more effective for handling simpler queries.
+The star schema gets its name from the physical model's resemblance to a star shape with a fact table at its center and the dimension tables surrounding it representing the star's points.
+In this video, we will be converting schema into star schema.